alangarf/apple-one/README.md

 ## The BACKSPACE key and how to delete typos

 The Apple 1 didn't have a typical "backspace" key as we are use to today, due to the way the video display worked it couldn't move the cursor backward to erase characters.
-So instead it used a "rubout" character, which is the underscore character (__).
-This character signifies that the input buffer has been moved backwards one character (eg. "PRN__INT" would be received by the Apple 1 as "PRINT").
+So instead it used a "rubout" character, which is the underscore character (_).
+This character signifies that the input buffer has been moved backwards one character (eg. `PRN_INT` would be received by the Apple 1 as `PRINT`).

 It takes a little getting used to but you'll soon get the hang of it.

+## The Apple 1 only understands UPPERCASE characters

+If you're using the PS/2 input you don't need to be worried about this, as we automatically UPPERCASE all typed characters so WozMon can understand what you are typing.

+However if you are using the UART and a serial terminal you will need to remember to turn on your CAPSLOCK, otherwise nothing will respond as you might expect.

 ## Serial Setup